 The experience serves as unplanned aversion therapy against accidentally sleeping with a nicotine patch on: I’m not doing that shit again!

 Even so, many lucid dream seekers have included the patch in their nootropic regimen, often reporting of generally positive hyper-visual dream experiences while leaving it on overnight.
-My reasoning for this is that knowingly supplementing nicotine, which both stimulates & relaxes, for the sake of lucid dreaming may grant more control over the dream.
+My reasoning for this is that knowingly supplementing nicotine, which both stimulates and relaxes, for the sake of lucid dreaming may grant more control over the dream.
 (The operative word being “knowingly.”)
 On that note, nicotine seems to be one of the more reliable options for at least remembering one’s dreams.
 More on Nicotine.

 5-hydroxytryptophan (or 5-HTP, if you’re a lazy sumb***zy) is a natural synthesized brain chemical often supplemented for its precursor status to feel-good chemical serotonin.
-In a clinical sense, 5-HTP’s neurochemical support seems to alleviate serotonin-deficient conditions of anxiety & depression, resulting in improved mood & sleep.
+In a clinical sense, 5-HTP’s neurochemical support seems to alleviate serotonin-deficient conditions of anxiety and depression, resulting in improved mood and sleep.
 Similar to nicotine, 5-HTP has been reported to enhance the vividness of dreams, an effect often attributed to serotonin via SSRI treatment research.

 The theory: Serotonin helps regulate deep sleep, lengthening deep sleep cycles throughout the first part of the night.
 Once sufficient “deep sleep” demands have been satisfied, the brain engages what is called an “REM rebound” — essentially lengthened periods of REM during the second half of the night.

 More REM generally amounts to more dreaming.
 Thus 5-HTP doesn’t necessarily enhance the lucidity of dreams on its own, but enhances the likelihood of other lucid dream nootropics working.
 More on 5-HTP.